rks101/egnet/README.md

       * [Get files using wget](#get-files-using-wget)
       * [The One with SPF, DKIM and DMARK](#the-one-with-spf-dkim-and-dmark)
       * [The One with LDAP](#the-one-with-ldap)

+## Introductory Concepts
+Some [Introductory concepts in computer networking](http://intronetworks.cs.luc.edu/current/html/) online, skip this section and continue if you are already familiar with this domain or looking for the content below.
+A bookmark, reference or share is okay.

+If you are more comfortable reading a paper book like me, see books - [Computer Networking A Top-Down Approach 8th edition by Kurose and Rose](https://gaia.cs.umass.edu/kurose_ross/online_lectures.htm) - they have added SDN, and [Computer Networks: A Systems Approach by Peterson and Davie](https://book.systemsapproach.org/) - they cover Congestion Control in an elegant manner.

+If you are senior undergrad/postgrad student, explore [Reproducing Networking Research](https://reproducingnetworkresearch.wordpress.com/) blog, and [paper](https://web.stanford.edu/class/cs244/papers/learning-networking-research-by-reproducing.pdf), and [Some course topics with guests](https://web.stanford.edu/class/cs244/).
+Visit [Barefoot](https://barefootnetworks.com/resources/worlds-fastest-most-programmable-networks/) in the age of programmable networks

 ## Network Adapters